Rotordynamics

-Rotordynamics, also known as rotor dynamics, is a specialized branch of applied mechanics concerned with the behavior and diagnosis of rotating structures.
+Rotordynamics (or rotor dynamics) is a specialized branch of applied mechanics concerned with the behavior and diagnosis of rotating structures.
 It is commonly used to analyze the behavior of structures ranging from jet engines and steam turbines to auto engines and computer disk storage.
 At its most basic level, rotor dynamics is concerned with one or more mechanical structures (rotors) supported by bearings and influenced by internal phenomena that rotate around a single axis.
 The supporting structure is called a stator.
 As the speed of rotation increases the amplitude of vibration often passes through a maximum that is called a critical speed.
 This amplitude is commonly excited by imbalance of the rotating structure; everyday examples include engine balance and tire balance.
 If the amplitude of vibration at these critical speeds is excessive, then catastrophic failure occurs.
 In addition to this, turbomachinery often develop instabilities which are related to the internal makeup of turbomachinery, and which must be corrected.
 This is the chief concern of engineers who design large rotors.

 Rotating machinery produces vibrations depending upon the structure of the mechanism involved in the process.
 Any faults in the machine can increase or excite the vibration signatures.
 Vibration behavior of the machine due to imbalance is one of the main aspects of rotating machinery which must be studied in detail and considered while designing.
 All objects including rotating machinery exhibit natural frequency depending on the structure of the object.
 The critical speed of a rotating machine occurs when the rotational speed matches its natural frequency.
 The lowest speed at which the natural frequency is first encountered is called the first critical speed, but as the speed increases, additional critical speeds are seen which are the multiples of the natural frequency.
 Hence, minimizing rotational unbalance and unnecessary external forces are very important to reducing the overall forces which initiate resonance.
 When the vibration is in resonance, it creates a destructive energy which should be the main concern when designing a rotating machine.
 The objective here should be to avoid operations that are close to the critical and pass safely through them when in acceleration or deceleration.
 If this aspect is ignored it might result in loss of the equipment, excessive wear and tear on the machinery, catastrophic breakage beyond repair or even human injury and loss of lives.

 The real dynamics of the machine is difficult to model theoretically.
 The calculations are based on simplified models which resemble various structural components (lumped parameters models), equations obtained from solving models numerically (Rayleigh–Ritz method) and finally from the finite element method (FEM), which is another approach for modelling and analysis of the machine for natural frequencies.
 There are also some analytical methods, such as the distributed transfer function method, which can generate analytical and closed-form natural frequencies, critical speeds and unbalanced mass response.
 On any machine prototype it is tested to confirm the precise frequencies of resonance and then redesigned to assure that resonance does not occur.